-Part I of the examination focuses on "abilities and difficulties in adapting to new situations," and must not exceed 30 minutes.
+Part I of the examination focuses on Dimension 1, and must not exceed 30 minutes.
 It is administered at a time deemed appropriate by the school.
 Students are permitted to use course notes and other information.

-Part II of the examination focuses on "ways of improving their behaviour in situations requiring adaptation," and must not exceed 30 minutes.
+Part II of the examination focuses on Dimension 2, and must not exceed 30 minutes.
 It is administered at the end of the course.
-Students are permitted to use course notes, the list of abilities and difficulties identified during the course and other information.
+Students are permitted to use course notes and other information.